Linkurious/ogma-linkurious-parser/README.md

       // Set HTML container where Ogma will be rendered ogma.setContainer('graph-container');

+      // Set graphSchema that will be used in defining caption styles ogma.LKCaptions.graphSchema = graphSchema;

       // Initialize the visualization content & styles await ogma.initVisualization(visualizationConfiguration);

   }
 }